 I enjoy reading, cooking, and spoiling my grandsons!

-Be sure to have your child practice their reading stories more than once if they are not fluent the first time through.
+READING COUNTS -Be sure to have your child -or you- read the library books at least 2 times for their tests on Thursday mornings.
+Some have been borrowing my books to have more than 2 for testing.
 Please ask questions about what they just read, and summarize the story when done.

-Continue to watch for proper formation and neatness of all letters/numbers as your child writes.
+KEEP watching for proper formation and neatness of all letters/numbers as your child writes.
+Make sure letters are not started at the bottom.
 Watch for reversals and correct them as they occur.
+We are getting a little messy with our writing and should be doing the opposite.
 Have your child “pinch” the pencil, not write with their thumb wrapped around their first finger.

 Please practice words nightly.
 Be sure your child practices writing letters the correct size and no reversals.
 Every quarter 2 more words will be added to the list.